 The right of appeal and the law

-The Acas Code says that employees should be given the right to appeal a disciplinary or grievance outcome.
+The Acas Code of Practice on disciplinary and grievance says that employees should be given the right to appeal a disciplinary or grievance outcome.

 If an employer does not give the opportunity to appeal, this could be counted against them if the case goes to employment tribunal.

-Your workplace should have a policy or guidelines you can follow for appeals, otherwise you should follow the Acas Code of Practice on discipline and grievance and this guide.
+Your organisation should have a policy or guidelines you can follow for appeals.
+If not, you should follow the Acas Code and this guide.

 You can also speak with your trade union, if you have one, to get advice and support.